stefaniuk/dotfiles-v1/man/design-patterns/02-builder.md

  * Lets you vary a product's internal representation
  * Isolates code for construction and representation
  * Gives you finer control over the construction process

+##### Related Patterns

+Abstract Factory (87) is similar to Builder in that it too may construct complex objects.
+The primary difference is that the Builder pattern focuses on constructing a complex object step by step.
+Abstract Factory's emphasis is on families of product objects (either simple or complex).
+Builder returns the product as a final step, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately.
+A Composite (163) is what the builder often builds.